winitzki/scall/tutorial/programming_dhall.md

 - The types `Natural`, `Integer`, `Double`, `Date`, `Time`, `TimeZone` may be converted to `Text`.
 - `List` values may be concatenated and support some other functions (`List/map`, `List/length` and so on).
 - `Text` strings may be concatenated and support a search/replace operation.
 But Dhall cannot compare them for equality or compute the length of a `Text` string.
 Neither can Dhall compare `Double` or other types with each other.
 Comparison functions are only available for `Bool` and `Natural` types.

+All well-typed functions in Dhall are total (not partial).
+A pattern-matching expression will not typecheck unless it handles all parts of the union type being matched.

 Another difference from most other FP languages is that Dhall does not support recursive definitions (neither for types nor for values).
 The only recursive type directly supported by Dhall is the built-in type `List`, and its functionality is intentionally limited, so that Dhall's termination guarantees remain in force.